pjschneiCMU/hawkes-knowledge/README.md

 - [22] Zuo, S., Jiang, H., Li, Z., Zhao, T., & Zha, H. (2020).
 [Transformer Hawkes process](https://proceedings.mlr.press/v119/zuo20a.html).
 In _Proceedings of the 37th International Conference on Machine Learning_, PMLR 119:11692-11702. [\[Code\]](https://github.com/SimiaoZuo/Transformer-Hawkes-Process)

 ## Applications
+In the following, we aim to highlight the general applicability of Hawkes processes to a plethora of applications.
+The provided references represent just a hand-selected subset of publications.
+In the subdirectories, we strive to provide a more comprehensive overview of the significant contributions towards adopting Hawkes processes.
 - Earthquake modeling:
   - [23] Ogata, Y. (1988).
 [Statistical models for earthquake occurrences and residual analysis for point processes](https://doi.org/10.1080/01621459.1988.10478560). _Journal of the American Statistical Association_, 83(401), 9-27.
 - Social media: